gitops-jml/gitops/README.md

 ![Image](./images/simplenodejs-tree.jpg)

 - the base folder describes everything common
-- the dev and prod folders define the specificities (a label en=dev/prod and a configmap defining an environment variable)
+- the dev and prod folders define the specificities (a label en=dev/prod, a configmap defining an environment variable, a namespace and a route)

 The [argo-crd/apps/simplenodejs](./argo-crd/apps/simplenodejs) folder describes two ArgoCD applications definitions, one for DEV and the other for PROD